tris203/precognition.nvim/README.md

 ## ⚙️ Config

-- Items can be hidden by settings their priority to 0, if you want to hide the entire virtual line.
-Set all elements to `prio = 0` in combination with the below.
+- Items can be hidden by setting their priority to 0.
+If you want to hide the entire virtual line, set all elements to `prio = 0` in combination with the below.
+Gutter marks can also be hidden by setting `prio = 0`.
 - `showBlankVirtLine = false`
-  Setting this option will mean that if a Virtual Line would be blank it wont be rendered
+  Setting this option will mean that if a Virtual Line would be blank it won't be rendered
 - highlightColor can be set in two ways: